 In order to create embryos for genetic testing, the ovaries have to be artificially stimulated using hormones to produce several eggs at the same time.

-Because a significant number of a couple’s embryos are likely to be affected by the genetic or chromosomal abnormality, a large number of embryos need to be created for the best chances of success.
+Because a significant number of a couple’s embryos are likely to be affected by the genetic condition, a large number of embryos need to be created for the best chances of success.

 2. Collection of eggs from the ovaries